dipta-sdd/campaignbay/tests copy 2.md

 - **Scenario:** Verify that a quantity discount applied as a coupon is reflected in the cart.
 - **Given:** A product "Bulk Item B" costs $20.
 - **And:** A "Quantity Based Discount" campaign is created for "Bulk Item B": Buy 5+, get 15% off.
-- **And:** The campaign is "Active" and "APPLY DISCOUNT AS" is set to "Coupon".
+- **And:** The campaign is "Active" and "Apply Discount As" is set to "Coupon".
 - **When:** I add 6 "Bulk Item B" to the cart.
 - **Then:** A coupon should appear in the cart totals, reducing the total by 15% of the "Bulk Item B" subtotal.
 - **And:** The individual line item price for "Bulk Item B" should remain $20.